pingcap/docs/tidb-resource-control.md

 - `lightning`: perform import tasks using [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md).
 Both physical and logical import modes of TiDB Lightning are supported.
 - `br`: perform backup and restore tasks using [BR](/br/backup-and-restore-overview.md).
 PITR is not supported.
 - `ddl`: control the resource usage during the batch data write back phase of Reorg DDLs.
-- `analyze`: the [collect statistics](/statistics.md#collect-statistics) tasks that are manually executed or automatically triggered by TiDB.
+- `stats`: the [collect statistics](/statistics.md#collect-statistics) tasks that are manually executed or automatically triggered by TiDB.

 </CustomContent>